 However, having this many litters would not be healthy for the doe or for the baby rabbits.

-Aggressive rabbit breeder will aim for 6.5 litters per year, though most people who raise rabbits will breed each doe to give birth to only 3 or 4 litters per year.
+Aggressive rabbit breeders will aim for 6.5 litters per year, though most people who raise rabbits will breed each doe to give birth to only 3 or 4 litters per year.

 Let’s dig into the details and find out how many litters really makes sense.